craigbuckler/talk-need-jquery/plan.md

 * IE6/7 dead (cheer!)
 * IE8 usage is around 1 in 20 (unless you're unlucky)
 * jQuery 2 has dropped IE6/7/8 support
+* write less, do more - perhaps a few years ago, but not necessarily now

+JavaScript is cool
+Naked JavaScript makes you even cooler
+But there are misconceptions...

 Are we using jQuery as a crutch or out of habit rather than because it's necessary?